kimberly-nguyense/Java-Frameworks/README.txt

 File Name: mainscreen.html
 Line #: 83
 Change: Buy Now button creating new relative URL "buynow" with product ID as the parameter
-        •   The button should decrement the inventory of that product by one.
+Prompt: •   The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 File Name: AddProductController.java
 Line #: 90-102
 Change: Create ProductService object, initialize temp Product reference to the product matching the passed in product ID.
         If the product's inventory is less than 1, redirect to the buynowfail.html Else, decerement the product's inventory, save the Product reference using Product Service object, redirect to the buynowsuccess.html
-        •   Display a message that indicates the success or failure of a purchase.
+Prompt: •   Display a message that indicates the success or failure of a purchase.
 File Name: buynowsuccess.html
 Line #: 1-15
 Change: Successful purchase message.